sreilly64/BlueJ.NaiveTicket/README.md

 public Book(String title, double price)
 ```

+Answer: The constructor has two parameters, first a String and then a double.

 ### Exercise 2.18
 * Can you guess what types some of the `Book` class’s fields might be?
 * Can you assume anything about the names of its fields?

+Answer: To create a Book object you must pass a String and double parameter into Book(String title, double price).
+This will set fields, likely set fields this.title = title and this.price = price.

 READ upto and INCLUDING section 2.15 of this chapter.